 The speed at which you can improve your credit score varies from one person to the next.
-We walk you through some fast-acting and hassle-free ways to improve your credit score.
+We walk you through some fast-acting and hassle-free ways to improve your credit score and credit history.

 Here are some quick and easy things you can do to get the ball rolling today.